ThomasNoelIT/Manage_User_Server/README.md

 ---

 ## ⭐ Author

-Developed for internal server administration automation in CSS (ULiège).
-Created to simplify and secure multi-user Linux environments.
+This project was developed by Thomas Noël for the CSS at ULiège to automate internal server administration, simplifying and securing multi-user Linux environments.